vicariousdrama/nodeyez/_install_steps/install-4-nodeyez.md

 ```

 In the above output example, there are two file systems.
 The one at `/dev/root`
-is 29G in size and represents the SD card mounted at the root of the system.
+is 29G in size and represents a 32GB SD card mounted at the root of the system.
 The second one is `/dev/sda1`, a 1TB external drive with over 400 GB free having
 a mount point of `/mnt/ext`.
 Your mount point for /dev/sda1 may be different.
 For example, MyNodeBTC uses a mount point of /mnt/hdd.
+Umbrel uses /mnt/data.

-Only do this next block if you have an external drive attached.
-Modify
+Only do this next block if you have an external drive attached with the root drive
-`/dev/sda1` as desired to reference a different filesystem.
+referencing a small partition as above.
+Modify `/dev/sda1` as desired to
+reference a different filesystem (e.g. /dev/sda  or /dev/sdb4  etc).

 ```shell
 EXT_DRIVE_MOUNT=`df|grep /dev/sda1|awk '{print $6}'`